KeithEvansK/Witches-Vroom/README.md

 ### Player Controls
 Player controls in Witches' Vroom are handled by the physics engine within Godot 4.0.

+Because of this choice, the player is represented within a 2D physical space with gravity.
+So to move the player we apply force by making changes to the players X and Y velocity.

+The Y velocity of the player always has a constant force being applied to it each frame which is applying the gravity to it.
+We only alter this when the player jumps so it is mostly pretty simple.

+The X velocity of the player is messed around with quite a bit more.
+The first important bit being that if the player ever stops (hits 0 X velocity) they "die" or end the game.
+This is a quick and easy way to check if the player ever hits a wall or object.
+The player should always be moving and progressing in this game.

+The X velocity is also slightly increased the more coins the player collects so that the game becomes ever so slightly harder as the game goes on.
+But there is a cap to this amount so that the player could potentially go on forever.

+The other big component of movement in this game is the dash button.
+The player gets a quick boost in the forward direction.
+Allowing them to break through objects and sometimes get themselves out of a point in which the game may end.
+Most importantly at the start of making this function, you need to check a lot of things.
+Has the player used the dash too recently?
+Also checking if they are currently dashing, as they can't do it twice at the same time.
+Also when using the dash I want the player to move straight in the direction they are headed so I make the Y velocity 0 temporarily to give this effect.

+The player movement is the core of this entire game and required hours of adjustments to get it right and working smoothly.

 ### Level Generation
 The level generation method for this game I learned a long time ago when I created a Flappy Bird game clone.